Mint-System/Odoo-Apps-Sale-Workflow/sale_blanket_order_line_description/README.rst

 Sale blanket order line description
 ===================================

-Copy description field for order lines to sale order.
+Copy description field of order lines to sale order.

 For a detailed documentation have a look at https://www.odoo-wiki.org/.